ltrujello/Tikz-Python/README.md

 ### `TikzPicture.show()`
-Pulls up a PDF of the current drawing to the user in your browser (may default to your PDF viewer).
+Compiles the tikz code and pulls up a PDF of the current drawing to the user in your browser (may default to your PDF viewer).
 Of course, execute `TikzPicture.write()` prior in order to view your latest changes.

+### `TikzPicture.add_statement(str)`
+Manually add a valid string of Tikz code to the environment.
+This is for the off-chance that the user would rather manually type something into their tikzpicture.

 # Colors
 Coloring Tikz pictures in TeX tends to be annoying.
 A goal of this has been to make it as easy as possible to color Tikz pictures.